matthewkrieger/MGKConfigurationManager/README.md

 # MGKConfigurationManager
 Simple configuration manager for settings and secrets in .NET

 MGKConfigurationManager is a simple .NET library for pulling in per-project and solution-wide secrets and solution-wide settings when developing locally.
 (Per-project settings will be in web.config as normal.)
-When running in a hosted environment (e.g. Microsoft Azure) settings and secrets would typically be stored in app configuration settings or a dedicated key vault.
+When running in a hosted environment (e.g. Microsoft Azure) settings and secrets would typically be stored in an app configuration settings store or a dedicated key vault.

 All settings and secrets are stored outside the project working directory so as not to be checked into source control.

 MGKConfigurationManager imports all settings and secrets into a single, flat namespace implemented as a .NET `NameValueCollection`.
 As a result key names must be unique across all config files.
+MGKConfigurationManager uses the .NET configuration management classes so it will grab secrets and settings whether they're defined in local config files, server-based config files or in the Azure App Service Application Settings blade.

 MGKConfigurationManager has no error or exception handling.